 Treatments are also designed to manage or relieve pain and other impairments brought on by injuries, diseases or disorders.
 In many extreme cases, a physiotherapist will have an active role to play in a patient’s life on a daily basis.

-At the end of the day, the goal of any physiotherapist is to restore health, maximise function, minimise disability and improve the quality of life of affected individuals to the best possible decree.
+At the end of the day, the goal of any physiotherapist is to restore health, maximize function, minimize disability and improve the quality of life of affected individuals to the best possible degree.

 Sports Scientist & EQ Consultant,

 Careers360: What makes a career as a physical therapist attractive in today’s world?